jimmoua/coms2223/pdp-11.md

 ![PSW Diagram](./img/psw.jpg)

 #### Modes
-Bits 15 and 14 are the current mode.
-Bits 13 and 12 represent the previous modes, and bits 11 through 8 represent the User/Kernel bits.
+Bits 15 and 14 are the current mode (either user or kernel mode).
+Bits 13 and 12 represent the previous modes, and bits 11 through 8 aren't used (maybe).

 #### Processor Priority